ably77/dcos-se/RBAC/README.md

 This script will create three groups and associated users: Frontend, Backend, and Management and will assign specific permissions to each group

 ### Permissions Description:
-Frontend:
+Frontend: (Users: frank, federica)
 - Frontend team has permission to view/deploy Marathon and Data Services into the /frontend folder
+- Frontend team has permission to view the Networking tab, but Backend team does not (just to show differentiation and access control)

-Backend Group:
+Backend Group: (Users: bobby, berta)
 - Backend team has permission to view/deploy Marathon and Data Services into the /backend folder
-- Backend team has permission to view/deploy Metronome Jobs
+- Backend team has permission to view/deploy Metronome Jobs but Frontend team does not (just to show differentiation and access control)

-Management Group:
+Management Group: (Users: colin)
-- Management has permission to view/deploy Marathon and Data Services into both /frontend and /backend folders
+- Management has permission to view/deploy Marathon and Data Services into both /frontend and /backend folders as well as the root folder
 - Management team has permission to view/deploy Metronome Jobs
 - Access to the RBAC tab view and full access to add/remove permissions
- - Access to the Networking tab in Marathon
+- Access to the Networking tab
 - Access to the Components tab in the UI to view system health

 ### Demo Workflow: